CMU-18740/gem5-tutorial/part2/part2_4_parameters.md

 overall execution time (Exiting @ tick **10944163**) changes.
 To run these tests, you may want to remove the debug flag so there is less output to the terminal.

-In the next chapters, we will create a more complex and more useful SimObject, culminating with a simple blocking uniprocessor cache implementation.